e: jpigott@cardiffmet.ac.uk

 Specialist Subject Areas

-Sound sculpture, sound art and kinetic art, science and technology studies, material processes and digital fabrication, electronic systems.
+Sound art, kinetic art, science and technology studies, 3D material processes and digital fabrication, electronic systems.

 Qualifications